"So tough to meet new friends after graduating..."

 Using food as a reason to hang out with acquaintances and friends is a perfect way to get to know people in Singapore.

-Food forms a huge part in Singapore's culture.
-Home to many cultures, Singapore prides itself on having a huge variety of great food from hawker centres to Michelin star restuarnts.
+Food forms a huge part of Singapore's culture.
+Home to many cultures, Singapore prides itself on having a huge variety of great food, from hawker centers to Michelin-star restaurants.

-With BrocnBells.com, you can discover healthy hangouts and meet new people who share a passion for health & fitness, even while travelling.
+With BrocnBells.com, you can discover healthy hangouts and meet new people who share a passion for health & fitness, even while traveling.